dwiegreffe/mdsrv-web/faq.md

 <a name="import-str"></a>
-#### How can I import a structure?
+#### How can I import a structure or trajectory?

-You can import a structure by
+You can import a structure or trajectory by

-- providing the structure from your local machine
+- providing the files from your local machine
 1. Open the Home panel on the left-hand side.
 2. Open the Open Files menu in the Home panel.
-3. Select Select files... to upload the files you have stored locally.
+3. Select Select files... to choose which of the files you have stored locally to upload.
+- You can import multiple files at once.
+- If you are importing multiple files at once, that do not have the same format, the Format option should be set to Auto.
+- If you are importing only one file at a time, or if all files have the same format, you can also specify the format of the file.
+However, in most cases, this is not necessary.
 4. Select Apply.

 - using one of the common public servers
 1. Open the Home panel on the left-hand side.
 2. Open the Download Structure menu in the Home panel.
-3. Select the server you want (Source).
+3. Select the server you want to download the structure or trajectory from as the Source.
-4. Enter the id of the structure you want to import from the selected server.
+4. Enter the ID of the structure or trajectory you want to import from the selected server.
 5. Select Apply.

-- using any URL of servers where data is available
+- using the URL of a structure or trajectory file that is publicly available on another server:
 1. Open the Home panel on the left-hand side.
-2. Open the Download Structure menu in the Home panel.
+2. Open the Download File menu in the Home panel.
-3. Select URL as the Source.
+3. Enter the URL of the file.
-4. Enter the URL of the file you want to import.
+4. Select the correct format of the file for the Format parameter.
+5. Set the Binary parameter to On, if the file is binary.
-5. Select Apply.
+6. Select Apply.

-<a name="import-tr"></a>
-#### How can I import a trajectory?

-You can import a trajectory by
-- importing it from a public server (see FAQ [How can I import a structure?](#import-str))
-- providing the trajectory file yourself (see FAQ [How can I import a structure?](#import-str))
-However, you also need to import a structure so that the trajectory can be matched to it.
-To match the trajectory to a structure, see FAQ [How can I assign a trajectory to a structure?](#assign-str).
+**Note**: When you import a trajectory file, like an xtc, you must also import a structure to which the trajectory can be matched.
+Otherwise you will not be able to play the trajectory.
+To match the trajectory to a structure, see FAQ: How can I assign a trajectory to a structure?

 <a name="assign-tr"></a>
 #### How can I assign a trajectory to a structure?

-To match a trajectory to a structure, you must first import both (see FAQs [How can I import a structure?](#import-str) and [How can I import a trajectory?](#import-tr)).
+To match a trajectory to a structure, you must first import both ([How can I import a structure or trajectory?](#import-str)).
 1. Open the Home panel on the left-hand side.
 2. Open the Add Trajectory menu in the Home panel.
 3. Select the structure and trajectory you want to match: